 11. It took us months of exploring Brooklyn Bridge Park before realizing there was often live music happening right under our noses at Bargemusic.
 Check out the FREE Saturday concerts during warmer months.

 14. Support 80 vendors and score vintage items, unique gifts, and snacks at the Brooklyn Flea.
-The Flea is now in Dumbo on Sundays, April through October.
+The Flea is now in Dumbo right off the park's northern end on Sundays, April through October.

 15. Skip rocks at Pebble Beach.
-Get a box of treats at One Girl Cookies and stand between the Manhattan and Brooklyn Bridges, testing our abilities and taking in the views.
-(Note: area was temporarily closed at press time.)
+We like to get a box of treats at One Girl Cookies and stand between the Manhattan and Brooklyn Bridges, testing our abilities and taking in the views.

 Cool off in the WaterLab, one of the city's top FREE splash pads.
 Photo by Julienne Schaer for the park

 16. Splash and climb around the WaterLab sprinkler playground at Pier 6.

 17. Learn about local ecology and sustainability at the awesome Environmental Education Center.
 Kids will love the touch tank, where they can handle local starfish, shells, plants, and rocks.